-How to choose a dehumidifier for the kitchen – including sizings, cost and style
+How to choose a dehumidifier for the kitchen – 7 things to consider before buying, according to experts

-There are so many things to consider if you’re looking to tackle the high humidity levels in your kitchen, which is why we’ve asked the experts and come up with some top tips to make your appliance hunting even easier.
+The right choice of dehumidifier can help prevent problems like mouldy food and foggy windows, but alas, it's not as easy as simply choosing the best dehumidifier on the market.
+There are a couple of considerations to be made if you're looking to tackle high humidity levels in your kitchen, once and for all.
+Therefore, to make the decision easier, we've asked the experts for their advice and come up with some top tips to make your appliance hunting even easier.

 1. Choose the best type for your needs

 There are three types of dehumidifiers on offer in the UK, although compressor and desiccant are most commonly used in homes.
-And while desiccant dehumidifiers certainly have their advantages, compressor dehumidifiers are considered to be a better choice for kitchens.
+While desiccant dehumidifiers certainly have their advantages, compressor dehumidifiers are considered to be a better choice for kitchens overall.

-That’s because compressor models are most efficient at an ambient temperature of around 20°C, and kitchens are often one of the hottest rooms in the house.
-Plus, they’re often much cheaper than desiccant alternatives - which is always a bonus.
+This is because compressor models are most efficient at an ambient temperature of around 20°C, and kitchens are often one of the hottest rooms in the house thanks to all the cooking and footfall they get on a day-to-day basis.
+Plus, their entry-level models can often be found for cheaper than desiccant alternatives – which is always a bonus.

 Get the Ideal Home Newsletter